Homemade Gingerbread Latte

 A gingerbread latte in a glass mug.
 Two gingerbread cookies sit next to the mug.

 Few things are cozier than a perfectly crafted mug of holiday coffee, and this gingerbread latte certainly does fit the bill.
-No need to spend the cash at the local coffee shop, because this recipe tastes exactly like a copycat Starbucks gingerbread latte you’re used to!
+Just like with my peppermint mocha, homemade pumpkin latte, and eggnog latte, no need to spend the cash at the local coffee shop, because this recipe tastes exactly like a copycat Starbucks gingerbread latte you're used to!

 This latte is spicy, sweet, and pretty much exactly like a gingerbread cookie in a mug!
 Enjoy it for the month of December or honestly, anytime.
 Let's get brewing!